 A custom response problem evaluates text responses from learners using an embedded Python script.
 These problems are also called “write-your-own-grader” problems.
 For more information, see Write-Your-Own-Grader Problem.

 A data czar is the single representative at a partner institution who is responsible for receiving course data from edX, and transferring it securely to researchers and other interested parties after it is received.

-For more information, see the EdX Research Guide.
+For more information, see the Using the edX Data Package.

 Discussion topics that course teams add directly to units.
 For example, a video component can be followed by a discussion component so that learners can discuss the video content without having to leave the page.
 When you add a discussion component to a unit, you create a content-specific discussion topic.
 See also Content Specific Discussion Topic.

 For more information, see Working with Discussion Components.

 The navigation frame that appears at one side of the Discussion page in the LMS.
 The discussion thread list shows the discussion categories and subcategories in the course.
 When you select a category, the list shows all of the posts in that category.
 When you select a subcategory, the list shows all of the posts in that subcategory.
 Select a post to read it and its responses and comments, if any.

 A problem that asks learners to choose from a collection of answer options, presented as a drop-down list.
 For more information, see Dropdown Problem.

 An online course about how to create online courses.
 The intended audience for edX101 is faculty and university administrators.